DEV Community

 Enter fullscreen mode Exit fullscreen mode

 We also need to fix the formError variable because typeScript is complaining that it isn't sure what formError is.
-In this case, we first need to check if formError is not returning null, before we try changing the innerHTML value because you can't do assignment operations with the optional chaining operator, since there is a chance the variable won't exist, what is the point of assigning it a value?, makes a lot of sense to me.
+In this case, we first need to check if formError does not return null before changing the innerHTML value because you can't do assignment operations with optional chaining, why is that?, there is a chance the variable won't exist, so what is the point of assigning it a value?, makes sense to me.

 newsletterForm?.addEventListener("submit", (e) => {